nerves-project/nerves_examples/blinky/README.md

 # Blinky

+# WARNING
+All of the examples in this repository require the 1.0.0 release candidate version of the `nerves_bootstrap` archive.
+Install it with

 The "Hello World" of the embedded world... blinking an LED

 - Boots to Elixir `iex` shell and blinks LEDs forever in background